zxdavb/ramses_rf/README.md

 It does three things:
  - decodes RAMSES II-compatible packets and converts them into useful JSON
- - builds a picture (schema, config & state) of an evohome-compatible system - either passively (by eavesdropping), or actively (probing)
+ - builds a picture (schema, config & state) of evohome-compatible CH/DHW systems - either passively (by eavesdropping), or actively (probing)
- - allows you to send commands to evohome, or monitor for state changes
+ - allows you to send commands to CH/DHW and HVAC systems, or monitor for state changes
  - allows you to emulate some hardware devices

 For CH/DHW, the simplest way to know if it will work with your system is to identify the box connected to your boiler/HVAC appliance as one of: